USS Carr: Bonefish disaster

 Carr returned to Charleston in late March 1988, and 31 days later, was ordered underway to replace another ship that had been unable to get underway.
 Sent to sea to conduct anti-submarine exercises with the aircraft carrier John F. Kennedy and submarine Bonefish.
 On 24 April 1988, Carr was first on the scene to help rescue the crew of the attack submarine Bonefish, which had suffered a battery fire while submerged.
-Deploying her 26 ft whaleboat and five inflatable life rafts, Carr helped rescue 89 of Bonefish's crew, using the whaleboat, life rafts, its embarked SH-60B Seahawk of Helicopter Squadron (Light) HSL-44, with crew; Lt.
-Lee, AWs Laster and Hendrix, the SH-3H Sea King helicopters from John F. Kennedy.
+Deploying her 26 ft whaleboat and five inflatable life rafts, Carr helped rescue 89 of Bonefish's crew, using the whaleboat, life rafts, its embarked SH-60B Seahawk of Helicopter Squadron (Light) HSL-44 with crew LT Lee, AWs Laster and Hendrix, and the SH-3H Sea King helicopters from John F. Kennedy.
 The ship communicated to the land-based Commander, Atlantic Fleet watch center using the Joint Operational Tactical System's (JOTS) "opnote" capability.
 Crew muster lists were sent ashore as rescued crew members were identified.
 For her professionalism in the rescue, Carr was awarded a Meritorious Unit Commendation.